-Currently, about 1.57 million Washington residents hold EDLs/EIDs which is 23% of all active Washington licenses and ID cards.
+Currently, about 1.54 million Washington residents hold EDLs/EIDs which is 23% of all active Washington licenses and ID cards.

-This quarter, 32,000 customers received their original EDL/EID.
-This volume represents 9% of all driver licenses and ID cards issued during the quarter, 1% below the average of previous five quarters.
-An original EDL/EID application impacts LSO workload by taking 5 minutes longer on average to issue than a standard driver license and identification card and can only be obtained in person at a LSO.
+This quarter, 51,000 customers received their original EDL/EID.
+This volume represents 10% of all driver licenses and ID cards issued during the quarter, 1% below the previous three quarters.
+An original EDL/EID application impacts LSO workload by taking 5 minutes longer on average to issue than a standard driver license and identification card and can only be obtained in person at an LSO.

-Thirty-seven percent of the original EDLs/EIDs issued this quarter occurred outside the customer's renewal cycle.
-These customers likely made a special trip to a LSO specifically to upgrade to an enhanced license or ID card.
+Thirty-nine percent of the original EDLs/EIDs issued this quarter occurred outside the customer's renewal cycle.
+These customers likely made a special trip to the LSO specifically to upgrade to an enhanced license or ID card.